 HOW TO PRACTICE SELF-COMPASSION

 Affirmations are a potent and helpful tool to practice self-compassion.
-They combat limiting beliefs about yourself, boost confidence and self-worth.
+They combat limiting beliefs about yourself and boost confidence and self-worth.
 If you’re projecting stress, all you see is stress around you.
 Still, when you project a positive attitude by using positive affirmations, you see positivity around you.
 And when you add comfort, you’ll no longer be absorbed by your suffering.
-You’ be able to create space between you and your hardships.
+You’ll be able to create space between yourself and your hardships.

 When you feel all alone with your problem, it would be easy to be down and be hard on yourself.
 You feel like you are the only unfortunate person.
 As if everyone is happy except you.
 You feel as if you are the only person in the world who is suffering.
 It’s so easy to amplify negative feelings but the truth is you are not alone.
 Your sufferings and hardships are common.

 Your fears and other people’s fears too.
 So one way to practice compassion is by recognizing our shared problems.
 Recognize that other people experience the same hardships and struggles in life.
 Once you recognize this, you’ll realize that everyone makes mistakes, everyone fails and everyone is flawed and imperfect.